shrutiii87/Data-Profiler/s.md

 ---

 ## 📄 Problem Statement
-You have been hired as a **Junior Data Analyst** by a consumer insights company.
 The dataset contains **customer purchase behavior** collected from multiple sources:
 - CSV
 - JSON
 - SQL Database
 - API

-Your goal is to **frame a machine learning problem** (predict customer churn) and perform **data preprocessing and profiling** to make the dataset ML-ready.
+goal is to **frame a machine learning problem** (predict customer churn) and perform **data preprocessing and profiling** to make the dataset ML-ready.
-You will apply concepts of **data analysis, tensors, data cleaning, and exploratory data analysis (EDA)** to extract insights.
+applied concepts of **data analysis, tensors, data cleaning, and exploratory data analysis (EDA)** to extract insights.

 ---